 Many of the students, teachers, and administrators involved in the project were present at the grand finale, which was held on May 7, 2015 in the Quick Center for the Arts' Rigas Family Theater.
 At the finale, the four stage-5 structures were connected to make a stage-6 Sierpinski tetrahedron.
 With the theme music to "2001: A Space Odyssey" playing over the stage, a group of teachers gently placed one stage-5 on top of the other three to complete the final structure.
 And... the structure held!
 The following video captures the completion of the Connect 4 Project.
-In the words of Helen Keller: Alone we can do so little.
-Together we can do so much.

 After the world premier at the Quick Center, the Zometool stage-6 Sierpinski tetrahedron went on tour, spending time at Olean Intermediate Middle School, Allegany-Limestone Central School (for their Arts Festival), Hinsdale Central School (for their Spring Concert), Portville Central School, and finally the Olean Center Mall.